Lovely Women, Fair but False

 George Brooke, described by the Western Flying Post as ‘A bill sticker, an old man well known in the town’, appeared before the Yeovil Town Magistrates on Friday 14 September 1866, charged with stealing the sum of six shillings and three pence (6s 3d) from Jane Kean.

 Mr Watts then addressed the magistrates on the defendant’s behalf.
 He admitted that his client had the woman’s money, but he had been holding it at her request.
-He could only account for the change being found in his pocket was because the purse had no fastening and some of the coins had fallen out by accident.
-Mr Watts stated that his client had a good character for honesty, and if the charge was proved against him he would lose his club benefit.
+He could only account for the change being found in his pocket because the purse had no fastening and some of the coins had fallen out by accident.
+Mr Watts stated that his client had a good character for honesty and, if the charge was proved against him, he would lose his club benefit.

 Jack Sweet